fkemp/union_membership/pages/essay-01.md

 {% include feature/nav-menu.html sections="Introduction;Conclusion;Notes" %}

-# Union Membership in the United States: Changes in the 20th Century
+# Union Membership in the United States: Beginning of the 20th Century to WWII

 ## Introduction